 This fascination and innate personal connection to color is present in both her past and present work.
 She describes the process of her work in this way: “I let the process define the artwork and describe my working process as a dance and conversation.
 I place down some color, and as certain areas and shapes evolve I will “answer” those happenings with additive or subtractive methods.
 This dance continues until each painting feels right.
 The result is thoughtful, intuitive, spontaneous and reflective.”

 Corey Jefferson holds a BFA from Miami University with a focus in both ceramics and printmaking and an MFA from the University of Cincinnati, with a focus in ceramic sculpting.
-He is currently a Ceramics Instructor at the Herron School of Art, Indianapolis University Purdue University, at Indianapolis (IUPUI).
+He is currently a Ceramics Instructor at the Herron School of Art and Design, Indianapolis University Purdue University, at Indianapolis (IUPUI).

 His work is primarily made up of found objects, metal and ceramic.
 Recent bodies of work include African-inspired sculpture and “Urban Fossils.”